getgrav/grav-learn/user/pages/02.content/04.assets/docs.md

 	twig: true
 ---

-When creating content in **Grav** you often need to display **images**, **videos**, and **file** document types.
+When creating content in **Grav**, you often need to display **images**, **videos**, and **file** document types.
 These files are automatically found and processed by Grav and are made available to use by any page.
 This is particularly handy because you can then use the built-in functionality of of the page to create thumbnails, and resize images dynamically as you need them.

 Grav uses a **smart-caching** system to automatically create any required image the first time it's requested, then use this image for each subsequent request.

 >>>> The asset examples below use Twig syntax (that's the stuff with the curly braces: {% verbatim %}`{{ assets[sample-image.jpg] }}`{% endverbatim %}) that needs to be enabled on a per-page basis.
 You can either **a)** enable Twig on the page with `processing: twig: true` in the page header, or **b)** set `pages: process: twig: true` in your system.yaml to change it site-wide.